Cloud Integration – How to Connect to an On-Premise sftp server via Cloud Connector

 Important is that the public key of the sftp server must be added to the known host file with the address set in the channel.
 This correlates to the virtual server name as used in the Cloud Connector, do not use the real server name as defined in the Cloud Connector.
 This is because only the virtual server name is known by Cloud Integration.

 Done, save and deploy the integration flow.
-Start sending messages from SAP Cloud Platform Integration via your own On-Premise sftp server or start polling files from your On-Premise sftp server.
+Start sending messages from SAP Cloud Integration via your own On-Premise sftp server or start polling files from your On-Premise sftp server.

 If you run into errors executing your scenario you may find information for error analysis at the following places: